fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 If you click two channels further to the ECG channel, you can also see that there is a heartbeat (and sometimes two) in every trial.
 That is a good sign: the participant is alive!
 This makes directly clear that rejecting trials that contain a heartbeat does not make sense.
 We will later look at removing the heartbeat artifacts using ICA.

 We might want to decide that we want to exclude trials with blinks from further analysis.
-You can clinck on trials to exclude.
+You can click on trials to exclude.
 However, you will realize that this involves a lot of clicking, as there are so many trials.
 In the next section we will automate the detection of blinks, but for now please select a few trials with blinks and click `quit`.
 This returns a data structure with slightly fewer trials.
 However, it also specifies where the artifacts were that you identified:

     >> disp(data_clean.cfg.artfctdef.channel.artifact)
            71401       71910